gongxiii/cantonese-mandarin-normalization/README.md

 | GPT variation-aware standardization | 0.0286 | 0.7355 | 0.7238 |
 | GPT context-aware standardization | 0.0286 | 0.7284 | 0.7111 |

-Google Translate performs the worst among the evaluated systems on this small dataset.
-This supports the motivation that at least one widely used off-the-shelf MT system is unreliable for fully normalizing social-media-style written Cantonese in this benchmark.

-Among the GPT-based methods, the variation-aware standardization prompt achieves the highest Char-F1 and edit similarity.
-This suggests that explicitly prompting the model with common online Cantonese variation can help.
+Google Translate has the lowest automatic scores on this small dataset.
+Among the GPT-based methods, the variation-aware prompt achieves the highest Char-F1 and edit similarity, although the differences between GPT prompts are small.

-The direct replacement baseline receives the highest automatic character-level scores overall.
-However, this should be interpreted cautiously.
-Direct replacement preserves many surface characters from the Cantonese input, which can increase character overlap even when the output is unnatural or only partially standardized.
+The direct replacement baseline receives the highest Char-F1 and edit similarity overall, but this should be interpreted cautiously because it preserves many surface characters from the Cantonese input.
+I therefore include a small manual evaluation below.

-Because multiple valid Standard Written Chinese normalizations are possible, small differences in automatic scores should be interpreted cautiously.
-For this reason, I also include a small manual evaluation below.

 ## Small Manual Evaluation